sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 This is much more efficient and can help in many ways in the future.

 Review: A constructor is what runs when you create an object.
-Whatever statements you put in a constructor is what happens right when the object is created, you can also pass parameters into your code wich can greatly reduce the size of your code to be more efficient
+Whatever statements you put in a constructor is what happens right when the object is created, you can also pass parameters into your code which can greatly reduce the size of your code to be more efficient

 ### Overloading methods and Constructors